Jurand76/discordbot/README.md

 # discordbot
 Python discord bot.
 Generates jokes, images and upscales last generated image.
+Enter "!help" in discord channel to get info about commands

 What do you need to do?
 1. Generate Discord Bot Token.